mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 I found it hard to record videos before, but now that I have a baby, it's even harder.
 The thing that's feeling more appealing is to try circling back to [_Refactoring English_](https://refactoringenglish.com).

 Longtime readers of this blog may recognize _Refactoring English_ as my oft-promised, never-delivered book about how developers can improve their writing.
-I [promised to write in 2021](/solo-developer-year-3/#publish-six-blog-posts-and-one-book).
-But then my business swallowed all of my time, and the book has been sitting on hold since then.
+I [promised to write in 2021](/solo-developer-year-3/#publish-six-blog-posts-and-one-book), but then my business swallowed all of my time, and the book has been sitting on hold ever since.

 My plan next month is to change my blog self-ad to be about _Refactoring English_ and see if more people visit.